En-ROADS Technical Reference

 The logit-determined shares are also subject to policies of phasing out fuel-powered capital, thereby deploying electric or hydrogen using new capital.
 These policies are phased in over time.
 For road and rail transport, which reflects approximately 85% of all transport capital, fuel phase-outs result in electrification because hydrogen cannot compete cost effectively for this sector.
 Conversely, fuel phase-outs for air and water result in the deployment of hydrogen because electricity cannot compete cost effectively for this sector.

-Energy Intensity of New Capital🔗
+Energy Intensity of Capital🔗

 Model Structure🔗